jacquetta/book_dock/README.md

 ## Screenshots

 ## Version 3 Updates
-* Add message when user completes book goal before or by goal date
+* Shows message when user completes book goal before or by goal date
-* Reminders to read current book
+* Users can create daily or weekly reminders
 * Map to search for nearest book store

 ## About Developer